bhecquet/seleniumRobot/doc/chap5_Development.md

 - do execute only integration tests: use `-DskipUTs=true`
 - execute specific integration tests: use `-Dit.test=<test lists>`.
 Refer to failsafe plugin documentation for details
 - debug maven integration tests: use `-Dmaven.failsafe.debug=true`.
 Refer to failsafe plugin documentation for details
 - display / do not display driver logs (they can be quite big).
-This corresponds to the devMode option of seleniumRobot: `-DseleniumRobot.devMode=false` or `-DseleniumRobot.devMode=true`
+This corresponds to the d option of seleniumRobot: `-DseleniumRobot.debug=driver` or `-DseleniumRobot.debug=none`

 ### 4 Deploy ###
 Unzip this file to any folder.